emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.rst

     emcc ... -s RESERVED_FUNCTION_POINTERS=20 ...

-.. note:: When using ``addFunction`` on Wasm backend, you need to provide an additional second argument, a Wasm function signature string.
+.. note:: When using ``addFunction`` on LLVM wasm backend, you need to provide an additional second argument, a Wasm function signature string.
 Each character within a signature string represents a type.
 The first character represents the return type of a function, and remaining characters are for